 2. Run multiple operating systems

-It's more likely that users want to partition a drive in order to run multiple operating systems or multiple versions of the same operating system without needing a second hard drive.
+It's more likely that users want to partition a hard drive in order to run multiple operating systems or multiple versions of the same operating system without needing a second hard drive.
 This is especially useful if your Mac is your only computer, because each operating system needs a separate partition of its own.

 3. Improve Performance